Nutrition and Dietetics – Associate in Science Degree for Transfer

 MICR 002MICROBIOLOGY4

-GENERAL CHEMISTRY AND CHEMICAL ANALYSIS I
+CHEM 001AGENERAL CHEMISTRY AND CHEMICAL ANALYSIS I5

-and GENERAL CHEMISTRY AND CHEMICAL ANALYSIS
+GENERAL CHEMISTRY AND CHEMICAL ANALYSIS II

 ORGANIC CHEMISTRY I